HouseTrip/housetrip.github.com/_posts/2014-07-31-compute-property-recommendations.md

 To validate a collaborative filtering algorithm we can look at its _coverage_ and at its _accuracy_ as suggested in [\[15\]](#ref-15).

 We found that the _coverage_ varies significantly depending on the dataset we use to feed the algorithm.
 By using _property enquiries_ we got a coverage of _71%_ over searcheable properties in our top 10 destination in the website.
-By using _property views_ we got a coverage of just _40%_.
+By using _property views_ we got a coverage of just _40%_ with 3 months of data.
 To increase the coverage in this case we can increase the window of the dataset, but this is left to future works.

 To complete our validation we assessed that the properties are actually similar by measuring the absolute difference in terms of _maximum number of people_, _price_, and _geographical distance_ between each property and its recommendation set.
 The results gave use clear evidence that the properties are indeed _similar_ and that top recommendations are significantly _closer_ to target property in terms of the above distance measure.